-The elimination of restrictive practices was also the key topic at the NDS State Forum last month.
-So it’s a sector-wide focus that needs ongoing discussion, although this is not always helped by some of the acronyms and technical terms that often cloud rather than clarify the key issues.
+The elimination of restrictive practices is a sector-wide focus that needs ongoing discussion, although this is not always helped by some of the acronyms and technical terms that often cloud rather than clarify the key issues.

 The three key terms to note are safeguarding, PBS and (the elimination of) restrictive practices.
 Safeguarding just means doing everything possible to keep people with disability safe without diminishing their basic human rights, whilst PSB is the strategies that promote positive rather than negative behaviours, from both the person at risk and the people safeguarding them.
 The elimination of restrictive practices is all about getting rid of any old-fashioned safeguarding practices that reduce a person’s choice and control over their own lives.